GraphChi/graphchi-cpp/README.md

 http://groups.google.com/group/graphchi-discuss

+### License

+GraphChi is licensed under the Apache License, Version 2.0.
+Each source code file has full license information.

 ## Introduction

 GraphChi is a spin-off of the GraphLab ( http://www.graphlab.org ) -project from the Carnegie Mellon University.
 It is based on research by Aapo Kyrola ( http://www.cs.cmu.edu/~akyrola/) and his advisors.